FatihKoz/DisposableAirports/README.md

 This module aims to create and update airports of a phpVMS v7 install via open source data with all possible features provided.

-* Uses MWGG Airports as the main source, which is hosted by TurkSim _(so far it looks ok and enough for general VA usage)_
+* Uses MWGG Airports as the main source _(so far it looks ok and enough for general VA usage)_
 * Displays deleted airports and provides functions to restore
 * Allows cleaning up airport records (by keeping only scheduled and flown airports, including alternates)
 * Uses CRON features to automatically check the source and update automatically